-STUDENT IDs:
+Student IDs:

-A regular or temporary ID is required to be visible and worn on the upper torso (at/above waistline) at all times of the instructional day.
-Student's picture, name, and barcode on ID may not be altered, blocked, covered, or rendered useless.
+- A regular or temporary ID is required to be visible and worn on the upper torso (at/above waistline) at all times of the instructional day. - Student's picture, name, and barcode on ID may not be altered, blocked, covered, or rendered useless.

-PANTS/SHORTS/SKIRTS:
+Pants/Shorts/Skirts:

-- ◊ Pants/Shorts/Skirts must be worn at the waistline. - ◊ No sagging (wearing of outer pants, shorts, etc. below the waist). - If worn properly, pants, shorts, and skirts should not need to be held in place by the student's hands. - ◊ It is recommended garments with belt loops be worn with a belt properly buckled at the waistline. - ◊ The length of properly worn shorts or rompers must not be higher than students' mid-thigh when standing. - ♦ The length of properly worn skirts must not be higher than 4 inches above the knee when standing. - Voga pants, leggings, and jeggings may be worn provided a shirt, blouse, or dress fully covers the posterior of the wearer. - $\diamond$ No pants with mesh may be worn. - Any pants/shorts/rompers with holes exposing the wearer's skin above mid-thigh when standing are not allowed. - ♦ Boxer shorts as outside clothing and coveralls may not be permitted.
+- Pants/Shorts/Skirts must be worn at the waistline. - No sagging (wearing of outer pants, shorts, etc. below the waist). - If worn properly, pants, shorts, and skirts should not need to be held in place by the student's hands. - It is recommended garments with belt loops be worn with a belt properly buckled at the waistline.
+The length of properly worn shorts or rompers must not be higher than students' mid-thigh when standing. - The length of properly worn shorts of rompers must not be higher than students find-unigh when standing.
+The length of properly worn skirts must not be higher than 4 inches above the knee when standing. - Yoga pants, leggings, and jeggings may be worn provided a shirt, blouse, or dress fully covers the posterior of the wearer. - No pants with mesh may be worn. - Any pants/shorts/rompers with holes exposing the wearer's skin above mid-thigh when standing are not allowed. - Boxer shorts as outside clothing and coveralls may not be permitted.

-SHIRTS/BLOUSES/DRESSES:
+Shirts/Blouses/Dresses:

 - Shirts, blouses, dresses, and rompers may be sleeveless, however tank tops/spaghetti straps or backless tops are not allowed. - Blouses or dresses cannot expose the midriff, and/or show cleavage, while seated or standing.
-Blouses or dresses may not be off the shoulder. - Oresses/skirts must not be more than 4 inches above the knee when standing, measured from top of slit, if item has one. - Object of the set o
+Blouses or dresses may not be off the shoulder. - Dresses/skirts must not be more than 4 inches above the knee when standing, measured from top of slit, if item has one - Bodycon dresses are not allowed.

-SHOES:
+Shoes:

 - All students must wear shoes.
-Shoes must be worn as the manufacturer intended. - $\diamond$ No bedroom or house shoes allowed. - $\diamond$ Shoe laces must be tied or tightened to secure the shoe to the foot.
+Shoes must be worn as the manufacturer intended. - No bedroom or house shoes allowed. - O Shoe laces must be tied or tightened to secure the shoe to the foot.

-ACCESSORIES:
+Accessories:

-- ♦ Head coverings (hats, caps, toboggans, earmuffs, hoods) cannot be worn while in the buildings or classrooms. - ◊ Do rags, bonnets, hair wraps, hairnets, or bandanas are not permitted. - ♦ Fish hooks worn on any clothing are not allowed. - $\diamond$ Belts must be buckled and sashes tied. - ◊ Sunglasses covering the eyes may not be worn in the buildings or classrooms. - $\diamond$ Curlers or head combs may not be worn in hair. - ♦ Clothing accents that could be used as a weapon are not to be worn or brought to school.
+- Head coverings (hats, caps, toboggans, earmuffs, hoods) cannot be worn while in the buildings or classrooms. - Do rags, hair wraps, hairnets, or bandanas are not permitted. - Fish hooks worn on any clothing are not allowed. - Belts must be buckled and sashes tied. - Sunglasses covering the eyes may not be worn in the buildings or classrooms.

-MISCELLANEOUS:
+- Curlers or head combs may not be worn in hair. - Clothing accents that could be used as a weapon are not to be worn or brought to school.

+Miscellaneous:

-- ◊ Jackets, sweatshirts, sweaters, or other layered clothing are permitted over appropriately worn clothing. - ◊ Appropriate undergarments must be worn, but not visible. - ◊ Pajamas/bedroom loungewear may not be worn including bedroom shoes. - ♦ Sheer/see-through garments exposing one's undergarments and/or skin may not be worn. - ◊ Athletic type uniforms/garments must meet school Code of Dress guidelines and requirements. - ◊ Students enrolled in programs at the Applied Technology Center will dress according to appropriate safety guidelines.
+- Jackets, sweatshirts, sweaters, or other layered clothing are permitted over appropriately worn clothing. - Appropriate undergarments must be worn, but not visible. - Pajamas/bedroom loungewear may not be worn including bedroom shoes. - Sheer/see-through garments exposing one's undergarments and/or skin may not be worn. - Athletic type uniforms/garments must meet school Code of Dress guidelines and requirements. - Students enrolled in programs at the Applied Technology Center will dress according to appropriate safety guidelines.